 Whilst we limit the number of Photography Permits issued each day, it is possible you will encounter another photographic party.
 We expect all Photography Permit holders to work cooperatively around each other.

 The campus has many car parks.
 You can find out more about University parking, and download a map, here.
 You must only park in marked bays, and you must comply with all parking restrictions, instructions and advertised charges.

 Why do I have to carry my Photography Permit with me?

 At any time on campus you may be approached by a member of staff or University Security.
 If you can’t produce your Photography Permit you have the option to buy one from your phone (if available) or be escorted from the campus.

 Why can’t I take photos in the Sunken Garden or Tropical Grove?

 These venues are restricted to wedding parties who book a ceremony.
-You can book a ceremony from the Conference and Events Team at the University Club.
-Call 08 6488 4820 or email firstname.lastname@example.org.
+You can book a ceremony from University Theatres on 08 6488 7407 or by emailing firstname.lastname@example.org.

 Is commercial photography allowed with a Photography Permit?